 This page includes biographical information and my personal reflections on the “Great Council” of Semitic scholars who have not only shaped the field but also have had a particularly lasting impact on my own academic journey.
-The members of this “council” include a dozen intellectual giants of previous generations who together form the pillars of knowledge upon which rests the field of Semitic studies.
+The members of this “council” include intellectual giants of previous generations who together form the pillars of knowledge upon which rests the field of Semitic studies.
 The scholars selected for inclusion are representative of the study of one or more of any of the major Semitic languages (Akkadian, Aramaic, Hebrew, Arabic, and/or Ethiopic) with an emphasis on both the breadth and depth of scholarship, meaning not only their contribution to a particular subfield but also their work across multiple branches of the Semitic language family.
-An emphasis is also placed on their contribution to the philological or linguistic study of ancient Semitic texts rather than e.g. ancient history, epigraphy, or material culture.
+An emphasis is also placed on their contribution to the philological or linguistic study of ancient Semitic languages rather than e.g. ancient history, epigraphy, or material culture.
 It’s generally true that essentially anything they have written is worth reading even today.
 Biographical sketches, bibliographies, etc., coming soon.

 Hiob Ludolf (1624-1704): Ethiopica